 As a leading Montessori educator, Shaharazad has traveled extensively as a visiting educational professional to the Montessori China Society, teaching the psychology and philosophy of Montessori education, and the impact of a whole-child education in both academics and social-emotional learning and leadership of our children.

 Her academic experience prior to Spring Hill was as administrator and head teacher at a Montessori school in Sausalito.
-Shaharazad attended a French bilingual school and her multi-cultural education includes degrees in Business Administration and an advanced certificate in French Literature from Sorbonne University.
+Shaharazad’s multi-cultural education includes degrees in Business Administration and an advanced certificate in French Literature from Sorbonne University.

 A long-time resident of Petaluma, Shaharazad and her husband Siamak are very active with many community organizations.
 She is very proud of her daughter Elica, a practicing attorney and a graduate of Spring Hill, which she attended from preschool through 6th grade.

-Karen Tarver has been part of Spring Hill’s family since 1990, first as an involved parent of four Spring Hill students, and more recently as a member of the Board of Directors and Strategic Planning Committee prior to joining us in 2012 as a member of Spring Hill’s administrative team.
+Karen Tarver is the Assistant to the Head of School.
+She has been part of Spring Hill’s family since 1990, first as an involved parent of four Spring Hill students, and more recently as a member of the Board of Directors and Strategic Planning Committee prior to joining us in 2012 as a member of Spring Hill’s administrative team.